catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

 .. image:: assets/containers_ui.png
    :align: center

-Provide a name for the container and select the appropriate access level and click "Create".
+You will need to provide a name for the container as well as select the appropriate access level and replication policy type before clicking "Submit".

 .. warning::